joutwater/Data-Structures/week05/README.md

     var dynamodb = new AWS.DynamoDB();

     //gathering items from each blog post entry for input to dynamo DB
-    //and then send each entry to dynamo DB every half second (through putItem, then setTimeout:500) .
+    //then send each entry to dynamo DB (through put item).
+Repeat every half second (setTimeout:500) .

     async.eachSeries(blogEntries, function(entry, callback) {